Table of Contents

 • Ensure that the meters are addressed.

-• Check that the Modbus parameters are correctly set (address, parity, baud rate).
+• Check that the Modbus parameters are properly set (address, parity, baud rate).

 • Check with a tester that there are no loose connections on the bus between A, B, and GND.

-• Verify that all cables are properly connected and making contact.
-Sometimes, if the wire is improperly inserted, it may be pinched against the insulation and not make contact.
+• Ensure that all cables are properly connected and making contact.
+Sometimes, if the wire is poorly inserted, it may be pinched against the insulation and not make contact.

-• To isolate the issue, disconnect the entire bus and connect the meters gradually, checking that they read one by one as you add them.
+• To isolate the problem, disconnect the entire bus and connect the meters gradually, checking that they are read one by one as you add them.

-• Ensure that all meters are wired in series and not in a star configuration.
+• Ask if all meters are wired in series and not in a star configuration.

 • Check that the RS485/USB adapter is not damaged.
-Verify that the correct color codes for RS485/USB adapters are used (A=orange, B=yellow, GND=black).
+Verify that the correct colors of the RS485/USB adapters are used (A=orange, B=yellow, GND=black).

-• Check that the circuit breaker is functioning.
+• Check that the circuit breaker is not tripped.

-• Ensure that a wire on the bus is not disconnected, which could disconnect the rest.
+• Check that a wire from the bus is not disconnected, which would disconnect the rest.

 • Check the bus address of the meter(s).